ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

 ### Variables

 Next are some arguments which are going to be passed through from the GitLab CI/CD job.
 BASE_URL is needed for some accessibility tests.
 BRANCH is needed to distinguish what to build since that isn't all the same in each environment.
 TIMESTAMP is used as a deployment identifier, which I then have in use for the environment indicator in Drupal as a way to display when it was last rebuilt.
-All three will get passed through again as environment variables.
+All three will get passed through into the built image as environment variables.

 ```Dockerfile
 ARG BASE_URL